Nikil22/website_project/README.md

-# wensite_project
+# website_project
-Made as a project for webtech course
+Made as a project for webtech course.
+Download the 'Files' folder and open index.html